 Gardenias are grown for their large, sweetly fragrant flowers and glossy evergreen foliage.
-They are meant for warm climates and sustain substantial damage when exposed to temperatures below 15 degrees Fahrenheit.
-Most cultivars are hardy only in U.S. Department of Agriculture plant hardiness zones 8 and warmer, but there are some cultivars, labeled as cold-hardy, that can withstand winters in zones 6b and 7.
+They are meant for warm climates and sustain substantial damage when exposed to temperatures below 15 F. (-9 C.).
+Most cultivars are hardy only in USDA plant hardiness zones 8 and warmer, but there are some cultivars, labeled as cold-hardy, that can withstand winters in zones 6b and 7.

 How to Winterize Gardenia Outside